txcrew/pkrdocs/content/reference/properties/specs.md

 Various metrics used to describe the time-related characteristics of a property.

 Duration
-: Total length of the ride experience
+: Total time of the ride experience

 Acceleration time
 : Time to reach top speed from a launch